matibilkis/matibilkis.github.io/_pages/milestones.md

   <div class="bio-card">
     <div class="bio-card-title">Quantum Tech Surveillance consulting group (QutSur)</div>
     <div class="bio-card-desc">
-      QutSur is a forward-thinking initiative designed to bridge the gap between academia and industry.
+      QutSur designed to bridge the gap between academia and industry.
 Our mission is to keep stakeholders—researchers, innovators, and decision-makers—continuously informed on the latest breakthroughs and practical applications in quantum technologies
     </div>
   </div>